 - Walk over to Palacio de Bellas Artes, one of our favorite buildings in CDMX.
 There’s a beautiful park (Alameda Central) next to it as well.

 Explore the area from ground level and then walk across the street to Sears Department store, go up to floor 8, grab a coffee at Don Porfirio, and enjoy a view of Bellas Artes from higher up!

 - You may or may not be hungry after your taco tour earlier, but if you are hungry, head to Mercado Roma, a really cool hipster food market to have an assortment of dinneroptions.

-On Day 2, escape the city for the day to explore the incredible pyramids of Teotihuacan!
+On Day 2 of this Mexico City itinerary, escape the city for the day to explore the incredible pyramids of Teotihuacan!